decidim/decidim-maintainers_toolbox/README.md

 * About the versioning: as it has not decidim nor decidim-core as dependencies, and to keep it easy to work with, we will not have the same versioning as the others gems.
 * About the ruby version: to make it possible to work with older decidim versions, we will support the lowest supported ruby version.

+This is the reason why its in a different repository and not in the decidim repository.

 The main scripts are `decidim-backporter`, `decidim-backports-checker`, `decidim-changelog-generator` and `decidim-releaser`.

 ### decidim-backporter